MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### calendar_action

 Used for monitoring any possible negative impact on your ability to perform core calendar actions like creating or editing events.
 The event could also include a series of property names and if they have changed or not.
-For example, “title_changed”, “online_meeting_changed”, and “description_changed” are property names that are included to help us understand if there are any issues with editing certain properties.
+For example, "title_changed", "online_meeting_changed", and "description_changed" are property names that are included to help us understand if there are any issues with editing certain properties.

 The following fields are collected: